guardian/style-guide/README.md

-style-guide
+Guardian style guide
 ===========

-Arguments over style are pointless.
-There should be a style guide, and you should follow it.
+This repository contains the Guardian's in-house style guide for writing clean, coherent and idomatic JavaScript and CSS.